elsassph/haxe-react-mmvc/README.md

 * triggering commands via a Signal and listens to responses (`LoadTodoList`)
 * instanciating Mediators for registered Views (`ApplicationViewMediator`, `TodoListViewMediator`)
-* adding a "lifecycle consumer" for the mediated components, allowing a controller to see all the components added/removed.
+* configuring a "React lifecycle consumer" for the mediated components, allowing a shared controller (`FocusManager`) to see all the components added/removed.

 The application is also live-reload capable for fast iteration: